LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 jupyter notebook
 ```
 - **`pip install notebook`**: Installs the Jupyter Notebook package
 -   **`jupyter notebook`**: Starts the Jupyter Notebook server and opens a web interface in our browser.
-By default, it launches at `http://127.0.0.1:8889` in our case , because the default port is already in use.
+It launches at `http://127.0.0.1:8889` in our case, because the default port is already in use.

 ![enter image description here](http://127.0.0.1/assets/lab8-1.png)

 After running the above commands,  we can see that the Jupyter server has launched, and the `labAI.ipynb` notebook file is visible on the file server interface.